Fear of Water – Aquaphobia

-The Fear of Water is Technically Known as Aquaphobia and may include the fear of swimming or of being on a boat.
+The fear of Water is also known as Aquaphobia and may include the fear of swimming or of being on a boat.
 It is a very common problem particularly amongst those who never learned to swim.

 - Panic attacks

 Often the symptoms of Aquaphobia can seem to occur without the object of fear even being present indicating that the fear of Water has become normalised into everyday life.

 This normalisation process often results in the development and use of safety behaviours in an attempt to prevent exposure to triggering events which, paradoxically, may cause the problem to get worse.

 In other words, safety behaviours tend to reinforce the fear of Water rather than diminish it!

 Aquaphobia may be the result of earlier traumatic experiences that can be directly (or indirectly) linked to a specific object or situation, but this is not always the case because fears can also be inherited as learned behaviours from the social context in which a person is brought up.

 The good news is that the majority of people who suffer with a fear of Water will find a course of psychotherapy highly beneficial.

 Cognitive Behavioural Therapy (CBT) for the Fear of Water